frejoel/bmffparse/README.md

 Run the tests with code coverage enabled:
 ```
- make clean
  make check COVERAGE=1
 ```
 The coverage documentation is output into a `coverage/html` directory.
-Failing to clean the project with `make clean` prior to running `make check COVERAGE=1` can cause an error to occur when generating the coverage documentation.

 The debug option `DEBUG=1` is automatically enabled when `COVERAGE=1` is set.

 ## Profiling